Anita GonzalezInterim Chair of Dance and Professor of Theatre & Drama

 - 2433 Walgreen

-Anita Gonzalez heads the Global Theatre and Ethnic Studies minor in SMTD and LS&A. The goal of the minor is to introduce students to literature and performance histories of diverse cultures and to use studio practice to develop proficiency in creating new work from diverse cultural perspectives.
+Anita Gonzalez, interim chair of the Department of Dance and head of Theatre Studies, also leads the Global Theatre and Ethnic Studies minor in SMTD and LS&A. She introduces students to literature and performance histories of diverse cultures and uses studio practice to develop proficiency in creating new work from diverse cultural perspectives.
 Her research and publication interests are in the fields of ethnic performance, 19th-century theatre, maritime performance, and the way in which performance reveals histories and identities in the Americas and in transnational contexts.